GothicAi/Instaboost/detectron/README.md

 Codes in this folder is an implementation of InstaBoost for detectron of [this version](https://github.com/roytseng-tw/Detectron.pytorch/tree/8315af319cd29b8884a7c0382c4700a96bf35bbc).

+## Installation, training and testing

+Prepare and run detectron according to [ORIREADME.md](ORIREADME.md).

 ## Implementation

 Since loading images and packaging annotations into roidb are in different stages in this code, implementing InstaBoost is a little complex.